iankorf/MCB185-2023/Unit1/README.md

 ```

 The `echo` command writes stuff to your terminal, including the contents of
 environment variables.
-Put a `$` on the front of the variable name to
+Put a `$` on the front of the variable names to
 dereference their contents.

 ```
 echo Hello $USER, your home directory is: $HOME
 ```

 If you want to see all your environment variables, you can use the `printenv`
 command without any arguments.
+We won't be using environment variables much in
+this course.

 ```
 printenv